Kitware/CMake/Help/manual/cmake-presets.7.rst

   or above, this field may be omitted to fall back to regular generator discovery procedure.

-  Note that for Visual Studio generators, unlike in the command line ``-G`` argument, you cannot include the platform name in the generator name.
+  Note that for Visual Studio generators, unlike in the command line :option:`-G <cmake -G>` argument, you cannot include the platform name in the generator name.
 Use the ``architecture`` field instead.

 ``architecture``, ``toolset``